 The limited number of providers of capital to middle-market companies, combined with expected increases in required capital levels for financial institutions, reduces the capacity of traditional lenders to serve middle-market companies.
+Further, GE Capital, the largest non-bank lender in the U.S. middle market, recently announced its intention to sell nearly all of its non-captive finance assets.
+We believe that the exit of one of the largest middle market non-bank lender will likely create opportunities for the remaining non-bank lenders, including BDCs.
 We believe that the limited availability of capital creates a large number of opportunities for us to originate direct investments in companies.
 We also believe that the large amount of uninvested capital held by private equity firms will continue to drive deal activity, which may in turn create additional demand for debt capital.

-The limited number of providers is further exacerbated by the specialized due diligence and underwriting capabilities, as well as extensive ongoing monitoring required for middle-market lending.
+The limited number of providers is further exacerbated by the specialized due diligence and underwriting capabilities, as well as extensive ongoing monitoring, required for middle-market lending.
 We believe middle-market lending is generally more labor-intensive than lending to larger companies due to smaller investment sizes and the lack of publicly available information on these companies.